styvane/alda/README.md

 ## Alda

-An attempt to implement various algorithm and data structures in Rust for learning purpose.
+An attempt to implement various algorithms and data structures in Rust for learning purpose.